OddGreg/pages/README.md

 # phpBB Pages Extension

-This is the repository for the development of the phpBB Pages Extension.
+This is the repository for the re-development of the phpBB Pages Extension.

-Odd Greg.
+# Original README

 [![Build Status](https://travis-ci.org/phpbb-extensions/pages.svg)](https://travis-ci.org/phpbb-extensions/pages)